Saransh-cpp/IIITD_ALIVE_HVI/README.md

 **Pipeline**
 - The application opens up the integrated `Open Street Map` API on the home screen, which is launched my `main` method available in `main.dart`.
+- A user can navigate anywhere on the world map.
+- Finger gestures can be used to zoom in and zoom out.
+Additionally, 2 buttons are also provided to zoom in and zoom out.

 **Screenshots**